chrismphy/COP-4020-Alternative-Language-Project/readme.md

 ```

 3.
-You can run the Main.jl by typing in the terminal.
+You can run the Main.jl by typing this in the terminal.
 Keep in mind that if you are running on Repl.it, this process will take several minutes:
 ```
 include("Main.jl")
 ```